quizh001/Mortgage-Real-Estate/README.md

 ## `El Salvador` and `Bitcoin`

 * Bitcoin legal tender in el Salvador
-* Bitcoin become a legal tender in el Salvador in Seotember, 7, 2021
+* Bitcoin become a legal tender in el Salvador in September, 7, 2021

 * The founder that help push Bitcoin becoming legal tender in el Salvador was propose by President Nayib Kuyele and pass by the majority `62 out of 84` of the congress of El Salvador

-* How did the idea for the company (or project) come about?
+* The idea of the project started in El Zonte (Bitcoin Beach) of when a annonymus donor gave a big doantion on crypocurrency to run an experiment and Michael Paterson an Vet surfer stated the project by promating and educating the local, alone with Jorge Venezuela the main leader on the community

-* How is the company funded?
-How much funding have they received?
+* To start the experiment was by a annonymus donor and the amount is unknow, however to legalice the entire country as a legal tender cost $238.3 millones dollars to it taxpayes

 ## Business Activities: